 Library cards are obtainable at the Circulation Desk.
 You must be a resident of New Baden and at least 5 years old to be eligible for a free card.
-Non-residents may obtain a card for an annual fee of $52.00.
-Please bring a picture I.D. and two proofs of residence (something with your current address on it).
+Non-residents may obtain a card for an annual fee of $56.00.
+Please bring a picture I.D. and one proof of residence (something with your current address on it).

 Additional cards for family members may be added to non-resident registration for an additional $2.00 per card.